- Education and Science

 What is Life?

-Scholars and believers have attempted to solve the mystery.
-They try hard to explain what Life is.
-Some say " it is the condition that distinguishes animals and plants from inorganic matter, including the capacity for growth, reproduction, functional activity, and continual change preceding death.
-Others say it is "the existence of an individual human being or animal.
+Scholars and religious believers attempt to solve this mystery.
+They try hard to explain what life is.
+Some say " it is the condition that distinguishes animals and plants from inorganic matter, including the capacity for growth, reproduction, functional activity, and continual change preceding death".
+Others say it is "the existence of an individual human being or animal".

 Up in the sky, deep in the seas and beneath the ground, life thrives in numerous forms, sizes, species and numbers.
 New life is welcomed with joy and happiness, and in certain instances parties are thrown to congratulate the new mother.
-But as the innocent new born starts their life long journey, various uncertainties await.
-Not a soul can make an accurate prediction of how this new beings' life will unfold or what kind of adult it will become.
-It seems as though most of it depends on sheer luck and probably the effort that the parents will input as a way of naturing it.
+But as the innocent new born starts the life long journey, various uncertainties await.
+Not a soul can make an accurate prediction of how this new beings life will unfold, or what kind of adult it will become.
+It seems as though its fate depends on sheer luck and probably the effort that the parents will input as a way of naturing it.
 The possibility of dying shortly after birth is a reality.
 So what is the purpose of this being that never gets to live a full life.
 Why is it permitted to exist only to die after such a short while?
 But it is the reality and we have to live with it.
-May be 'its just the way of life'.
+May be it's just the way of life.

 Newborns arise each minute of the day, from every point of the planet (and may be in the Universe - in the space above us).
 Some are lucky to be parented and protected from the dangers of our world.
 Dangers mostly created by our very need to fight for survival.
 While others are not so lucky.
 They don't live long enough to see the fruits of living.
 The old weaver and die off, as if to allow room for new organisms.
 The cycle is repetitive.
 You'd think that life is about being born, living for a while and dying thereafter.
 Every one is used to it now.
 Because that 'is just the way of life!'